Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/salmoncount/README.md

 # Drop bounding boxes (optional flag)
 # FLAGS: Uncomment and set to "--drop-bbox" to remove top-view bounding boxes
-#       for cameras with a mirror displaying both top and side view,
+#       for cameras with a mirror displaying both top and side view
-#       or leave it empty to disable this option.
 #FLAGS=--drop-bbox
 ```